 Is there any way to reduce Form 5500 late filer penalties?

 Yes, the IRS and Department of Labor both have programs to address late filing penalties on the Form 5500.

 The Department of Labor has a Delinquent Filer Voluntary Compliance Program (DFVC) to allow plan administrators who fail to file a timely annual report to pay reduced civil penalties.
 This VC program does not apply to Form 5500-EZ filers, however.

+The IRS has a separate program for non-ERISA plans.
 Only the IRS can assess penalties on Form 5500-EZ.
 The DOL does not have any jurisdiction over Form 5500-EZ, and cannot assess penalties against delinquent Form 5500-EZ filings, and therefore cannot include them in their DFVC Program.
-See Penalty Relief Program for Form 5500-EZ Filers for details on the IRS pilot penalty relief program.
+See Penalty Relief Program for Form 5500-EZ Filers for details on the IRS penalty relief program.